Haredi Judaism: Post-Holocaust

 The Chazon Ish was particularly prominent in the early days of the State of Israel.
-Aharon Kotler established many of the Haredi schools and yeshivas in the United States and Israel; and Joel Teitelbaum had a significant impact on revitalizing Hasidic Jewry, as well as many of the Jews who fled Hungary during 1956 revolution who became followers of his Satmar dynasty, and became the largest Hasidic group in the world.
+Aharon Kotler established many of the Haredi schools and yeshivas in the United States and Israel; and Joel Teitelbaum had a significant impact on revitalizing Hasidic Jewry, as well as many of the Jews who fled Hungary during the 1956 revolution who became followers of his Satmar dynasty, and became the largest Hasidic group in the world.
 These Jews typically have maintained a connection only with other religious family members.
 As such, those growing up in such families have little or no contact with non-Haredi Jews.